Motorola 6845: Overview

 The chip generates the signals necessary to interface with a raster display but does not generate the actual pixels, though it does contribute cursor and video-blanking information to the pixel video (intensity) signals.
 It is used to produce correctly timed horizontal and vertical sync and provide the address in memory from which the next pixel or set of pixels should be read.
 The process of reading that value, converting it into pixels, and sending it to a CRT is left to other circuits.
 Because of this, systems using the 6845 may have very different numbers and values of colors, or may not support color at all.

 Interlaced and non-interlaced output modes are supported, as is a hardware text cursor.
 The sync generation includes generation of horizontal and vertical video blanking signals, which are used to condition the external pixel generation circuits.
 Also, an internal latch is provided which when triggered will duplicate and retain a copy of the video address so that it can later be read back by the CPU.
 This is useful for light pens and light guns which can function by sending a pulse to the 6845 when the electron beam passes, allowing a running program to read back the location that was pointed at.
 Because of this feature, most computer video adapters using a 6845 included a light pen interface, though it was usually an internal connector on the board itself, not on the outside of the computer, and it was usually undocumented in the user manual.

-Because all aspects of video timing are programmable, a single machine can switch between NTSC and PAL timings in software.
+Because all aspects of video timing are programmable, a single machine can switch between 50 Hz and 60 Hz timings in software (or indeed any other refresh rates within the limits of the chip).
 The 6845 can be used to drive monitors or any other raster display.